This post may contain affiliate links. See my disclosure policy.

 Table of Contents

-Ingredients needed
+Key Ingredients

 - Coconut oil.
 Or you can use olive oil or avocado oil.

 - Tomatoes.
-A can of chopped tomatoes is easy and convenient but you’re more than welcome to dice the tomatoes yourself.
+A can of chopped tomatoes is easy and convenient, but you’re more than welcome to dice the tomatoes yourself.

 - Vegetable stock.
 To help thin out the dal.
+You can technically use water, but the broth adds a lot of flavor.

 - Baby spinach.
-Feel free to swap these for any leafy greens you like.
+Feel free to swap these for any leafy greens you like

 How to make red lentil dahl